ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/git-server.md

 date: 2023-07-18
 ---

-{{< deploy-laravel/navbar >}}

 # Server-side Git setup for deploying a Laravel web application

 {{< deploy-laravel/header >}}
+{{< deploy-laravel/navbar >}}

-Credit: the Git workflow used in this guide is based on https://adevait.com/laravel/deploying-laravel-applications-virtual-private-servers
+Credit: the Git workflow used in this guide is based on https://adevait.com/laravel/deploying-laravel-applications-virtual-private-servers (which in turm seems to be inspired by https://devmarketer.io/learn/deploy-laravel-5-app-lemp-stack-ubuntu-nginx/)

 Install Git in the unlikely event it's not already installed on your server: